 What is real-time visibility?
 How real-time visibility transforms traditional logistics practices

 By Komal Puri | October 13, 2022

 Anyone who regularly shops online know that the happiness that a ‘Your order is out for delivery’ message brings knows no bounds!
 However, more often than not, this message is not enough to help us know the exact whereabouts of our order.
-This is where the significance of real-time visibility emerges.
+This is where the significance of real-time visibility in logistics emerges.
 The new-age customer needs up-to-date information with the exact location of their order and businesses today have realized the importance of fulfilling this need.

 From sending out a single message notifying the customer about their order being out for delivery, to giving real-time live delivery updates, businesses have come a long way!
 In earlier days, tracking down a fleet to its exact location at all points was impossible.
 Relying on manual processes and continuous coordination with multiple stakeholders was time-consuming and expensive.
 But the digital transformation of logistics processes has completely changed the game.
 Owing to the rapid development of technology and software, we now have tools that allow organizations to have access to real-time visibility of delivery activities taking place on the ground level.
 All the information can be accessed on a single platform throughout the day, without any hassle, and also keeps all stakeholders up-to-date.